-Longitudinal study is common in economics, epidemiology or clinical trials in which subjects are followed over time or several occasions to collect response variables.
-The characteristic of these data is that they are no longer independent, in which there is correlation within subject measurements.
+The characteristic of these data is that they are no longer independent.
+In the clustered data, there are correlations among subjects in a cluster whilst subjects from different cluster are independent.
+In longitudinal sudy, within subject observations are correlated whilst between subject observations are independent.
 Another characteristic is that the variances usually are not homogeneous.

-Thus methods in the class of generalized linear model (GLM) are no longer valid for these data, since GLM assumes that observations are independent.
-Some developments have been proposed to analyze such data, that can be classified into three types of model, marginal model, subject specific effect, and transition model (Davis [1]).
-In the class of marginal model, Liang and Zeger [5] and Zeger and Liang [9] extended quasi-likelihood estimation of Weddernburn [10] by introducing "working correlation" to accommodate within subject correlation, which is called generalized estimating equation (GEE).
+Methods in the class of generalized linear model (GLM) are no longer valid for these data, since GLM assumes that observations are independent.
+Some developments have been proposed to analyze such data, that can be classified into three types of model, marginal model, subject specific effect, and transition model (Davis [3]).
+In the class of marginal model, Liang and Zeger [8] and Zeger and Liang [13] extended quasi-likelihood estimation of Weddernburn [14] by introducing "working correlation" to accommodate within subject correlation, which is called generalized estimating equation (GEE).
 GEE yields consistent estimates of the regression coefficients and their variances even though there is misspecification of the working correlation structure, provided the mean function is correctly specified.

 GEE is part of the class of parametric estimation, in which the model can be stated in a linear function and the function is known.
 Very often the effect of the covariate cannot be specified in the specific function.
 Nonparametric regression can accommodate this problem by relaxing relationship between covariate and response.
 In nonparametric regression, we assume that the effect of the covariate follows an unknown function without specific term, that is just a smooth function.
 To date there are several methods in nonparametric regression, for example: local polynomial kernel regression, penalized splines regression, and smoothing splines.
-Green and Silverman [2] gave a simple algorithm for nonparametric regression using cubic spline by penalized least square estimation.
+Green and Silverman [5] gave a simple algorithm for nonparametric regression using cubic spline by penalized least square estimation.
 They also gave nonparametric and semiparametric methods for independent observations for class of generalized linear models.

 Some developments of nonparametric and semiparametric regression for longitudinal or clustered data have been achieved.
-Lin and Carroll [6] considered nonparametric regression using longitudinal data GEE-Local Polynomial Kernel (LPK).
+Lin and Carroll [9] considered nonparametric regression using longitudinal data GEE-Local Polynomial Kernel (LPK).
 They showed that for kernel regression, in order to obtained an efficient estimator, one must ignore within subject correlation.
 This means within subject observations should be assumed independent, hence the working correlation matrix must be an identity matrix.
 This result was definitely different from GEE of Liang & Zeger's, in which the GEE estimator was consistent even there are misspecification of the true correlation as working correlation.
-Lin and Carroll [7] also studied the behavior of local polynomial kernel which was applied to semiparametric-GEE for longitudinal data.
-The result was the same as in nonparametric GEE-LPK in Lin and Carroll [6].
-Welsh et al. [11] studied the locality of the kernel method for nonparametric regression and compared it to P-splined regression and smoothing splines.
+Lin and Carroll [10] also studied the behavior of local polynomial kernel which was applied to semiparametric-GEE for longitudinal data.
+The result was the same as in nonparametric GEE-LPK in Lin and Carroll [9].
+Welsh et al. [15] studied the locality of the kernel method for nonparametric regression and compared it to P-splined regression and smoothing splines.
 The result was that the kernel is local even when the correlation is taken into account.
 The result was different for smoothing splines, in which if there is no within subject correlation then smoothing splines is local, and if within subject correlation increases, than smoothing splines become more nonlocal.
 This implies that for smoothing splines, within subject correlation must be taken into account in the working correlation.